shayki5/azure-devops-create-pr-task/README.md

 - **Create Draft Pull Request**: If checekd the pull request will be a Draft Pull Request.
 (Default: false) <br> For Azure DevOps: see [here](https://docs.microsoft.com/en-us/azure/devops/repos/git/pull-requests?view=azure-devops#draft-pull-requests) more info. <br> For GitHub: see [here](https://github.blog/2019-02-14-introducing-draft-pull-requests/) more info.

+- **Set Auto Complete**: Only for Azure DevOps.
+If checekd the pull request will close once all branch policies are met.

 **In yaml piepline:**

 ```yaml